Scalar relative differential invariants: Algebraic invariants, hypercohomology and weights

 \subsection{The space of weights is finite-dimensional}

 From now on we restrict to the algebraic setup.
-In this section we will show how the rational relative invariants are generated from a finite number of relative and absolute invariants, and by that show that the group $\W$ is a lattice of finite rank.
+In this section we will show how the rational relative invariants are generated from a finite number of relative and absolute invariants, and by that show that the group $\W$ has finite rank (more precisely, finitely many generators, if we take torsion into account).

 The nonzero relative invariants form the Abelian group $\RelInvRat^\times$ with the subgroup $\AbsInv^\times$ of nonzero rational absolute invariants.

 \begin{theorem} Let $G$ be an algebraic Lie group acting on a smooth irreducible algebraic variety $M$.
 Then the quotient group $\RelInvRat^\times/\AbsInv^\times$ is finitely generated.
 Moreover, there exists a finite number of rational absolute invariants $I_1,\dots, I_r$ and polynomial relative invariants $R_1,\dots R_q$ such that any other rational relative invariant takes the form